noUsernamesLef7/noUsernamesLef7.github.io/personal/books/index.md

 23. *PowerShell for Sysadmins: Workflow Automation Made Easy* by Adam Bertram
 	* A pretty decent introduction to PowerShell.
 I've been using it more and more at work since I started this book and I'm really enjoying it.
 24. *How To Take Smart Notes* by Sonke Ahrens
-	* I've read several blog posts and tutorials on slip box notetaking over the last year but for some reason it failed to really sink in until I read this book.
+	* I've read several blog posts and tutorials on slip box note taking over the last year but for some reason it failed to really sink in until I read this book.
 It feels much more intuitive now.
 25. *Designing Virtual Worlds* by Richard Bartle
 	* I found the philosophical bits uninteresting but the author has spent a lot of time considering how to build virtual worlds and what questions to ask.
 26. *The Libation Bearers* by Aeschylus; Translated by E. D. A. Morshead